tmard/Module-1-Challenge/README.md

 ##Report of Data and Statistical Analysis
-Conclusions regarding the crowdfunding campaigns, limitations of the dataset and recommendations for other potential graphs/tables, as well as a statistical analysis of the dataset can be examined in the Excel Crowdfunding.docx file.
+Conclusions regarding the crowdfunding campaigns, limitations of the dataset and recommendations for other potential graphs/tables, as well as a statistical analysis of the dataset can be examined in the Crowdfunding Report & Statistical Analysis document.

 ## References